iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Measure Theory Basics.md

 We formally introduce some measure theory.
 This file will follow [Functional Analysis From MIT OCW](References/Functional%20Analysis%20From%20MIT%20OCW.pdf).

 ---
 ### **Intro**

 We introduce what we want for a measure.
 Why such a concept of measure can not be applied for everything in the reals, and what we do to characterize the sufficient conditions for measurable sets, and how they form an algebra, and then sigma-algebra.
 We then finally show, measurable spaces on the reals and acceptable measures.
 These ideas need to be constructed so that integral can make sense when we talk about it under different context.
-Ultimately we want to understand the *Borel Sigma-Algebra*, which makes preprarations for probability spaces.
+Ultimately we want to understand the *Borel Sigma-Algebra*, which makes preparations for probability spaces.

+**Sigma Finite Measure**:

+The measure over the space is finite, instead of infinite.

-#### **What do we want**
+#### **What do we want | The Actual Definitions**

 A measure constructed on the set $\mathbb R$, is original thought to be a mapping from $2^{\mathbb R}$ the power set of $\mathbb R$.
 It's meant to measure how big a subset is, relative $\mathbb R$.
 To do that, there are several things that would, make intuitive sense for a measure to posses.
 Let $m$ denote the measure that we are about, then we would want:
 1. If we measure the interval (open, closed, or clopen), in the form of $(a, b)$, we should measure out its length, giving us $b - a$.